City Holding (CHCO)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-City Holding’s EPS grew at a spectacular 9.4% compounded annual growth rate over the last five years, higher than its 5.2% annualized revenue growth.
+City Holding’s EPS grew at a remarkable 13.7% compounded annual growth rate over the last five years, higher than its 7.3% annualized revenue growth.
 However, this alone doesn’t tell us much about its business quality because its efficiency ratio didn’t improve.

-For City Holding, its two-year annual EPS growth of 5.4% was lower than its five-year trend.
-We still think its growth was good and hope it can accelerate in the future.
+For City Holding, its two-year annual EPS growth of 5.6% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

-In Q3, City Holding reported EPS of $2.41, up from $2.02 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects City Holding’s full-year EPS of $8.70 to shrink by 3.8%.
+In Q4, City Holding reported adjusted EPS of $2.18, up from $1.94 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects City Holding’s full-year EPS of $8.94 to shrink by 1.6%.
+This is unusual as its revenue and operating margin are anticipated to increase, signaling the fall likely stems from "below-the-line" items such as taxes.

 7. Tangible Book Value Per Share (TBVPS)